 The following sections are designed to help you prepare for your trip as well as provide some advice for staying healthy while you’re away.

-You should visit your doctor or travel clinic at least four to six weeks prior to travel, as they’ll have access to the most up-to-date requirements for your destination.
-They’ll also be able to advise on what is appropriate for you personally, taking into account your medical history and any pre-existing conditions.
-This is important as some immunizations aren’t recommended for everyone.
+You should consult your doctor or travel clinic at least four to six weeks prior to travel — they’ll have access to the most up-to-date requirements for your destination.
+They’ll also be able to advise on what’s appropriate for you personally, taking into account your medical history and any pre-existing conditions.
+This is important as some vaccinations aren’t recommended for everyone.

 Some countries, therefore, require proof of vaccination, either for all entrants or for all entrants arriving from certain destinations.
 This may include passengers in transit.
 Requirements are complex and subject to change on a regular basis, so you should seek the most up-to-date advice from your medical practitioner.

 Malaria is widespread in many tropical and subtropical countries.
 The illness is caused by a parasite spread by the Anopheles mosquito, which generally bites after sunset.